Transferring your award from the Department of Work and Pensions to Social Security Scotland

 If you’re terminally ill and receiving Personal Independence Payment, Social Security Scotland will make sure to move you to Adult Disability Payment quickly.

-If you’re between 16 and state pension age when your Adult Disability Payment award starts, you’ll receive:
+If you’re between 16 and State Pension age when your Adult Disability Payment award starts, you’ll receive:

 • the enhanced award for daily living